buzzqw/TUS/OBSS/OBSSv2-eng.md

 He has arms and chest covered with almost silvery tattoos that tell the legends of Earth and Air.

 The Devotees of Erondil are the engineers of the impossible.

+Erondil compassionately protects the works entrusted to his care and is loyal to those who respect their perfection.
+He is also greedy with his knowledge and creations: he grants tools, materials, or plans only when he believes the recipient deserves them.

 - **Symbol**: a sandcastle with a lightning bolt above it
 - **Ability Score**: Wisdom